 Banking for political values

 Banks lend money to various borrowers to make profit, and who and where they choose to invest in may have political implications.
-For example, a report co-authored by several environmentally conscious nonprofit organizations (including Reclaim Finance, Rainforest Action Network and BankTrack) found that JPMorgan Chase invested the most amount of money in fossil fuels out of all banks globally, so consumers opposed to fossil fuel processing may prefer to deposit their money elsewhere.
+For example, a report co-authored by several environmentally conscious nonprofit organizations (including Reclaim Finance, Rainforest Action Network and BankTrack) found that JPMorgan Chase invested the most amount of money in fossil fuels out of U.S. banks, so consumers opposed to fossil fuel processing may prefer to deposit their money elsewhere.

 A helpful resource for finding banks that align with your political values is Mighty Deposits, a bank comparison site that breaks down public data about how banks use their money and who owns them.
 You can search for a specific bank to see the breakdown of its investments, or filter banks based on certain criteria, such as those that invest in low-income communities.